krishauser/KrisLibrary/README.md

   programming solver.
 * The GLdraw/ package is capitalized, which is non-conformant
 * Image saving is very basic at the moment.
-* OFF file loading only supports triangle meshes
+* OFF/PLY file loading only supports triangle meshes
 * Eventually everything should be placed in a unified namespace.
-* The utils/stl_tr1.h file was a workaround for the unordered_set / undordered_map containers that was useful
-  while STL was in flux around the time of adoption of C++11.
-Now this looks standardized...
-Can it be safely replaced?
 * Latest version of OMPL should be supported.
 * Logger calls are still calling LOG4CXX, even if LOG4CXX is not used.
 Maybe this should be renamed to KL_LOG or something similar.